Yardanico/nim-snippets/gourcenim/readme.md

 ```

 ```
-Convert Nim repo into a custom log (so that we can replace users) gource --output-custom-log nimrepo.txt nim
+# Convert Nim repo into a custom log (so that we can replace users)
+gource --output-custom-log nimrepo.txt nim

+# Do the actual replacement
+nim c -r gravatar.nim

+# Start gource with the config file
+gource --load-config gource.cfg
 ```

 Full Gource help: